If you read this, it means you think on submitting your talk. That is great!

 If you have a cool idea on a topic that is not listed we still will be happy to receive and consider your application!

 Each submitted talk will be examined by at least three reviewers from the Program Committee.

-Andrei is involved in testing at Amazon Web Services.
-Previously he has worked in various projects: testing distributed NewSQL database at Yandex, cloud antivirus detection system at Kaspersky Lab, online multiplayer game at Mail.ru, and foreign exchange pricing service at Deutsche Bank.
-Andrei is interested in testing large scale distributed and backend systems.
+Andrey is working on Amazon Aurora at Amazon Web Services.
+In the past he has worked on: testing a distributed NewSQL database at Yandex, cloud antivirus detection at Kaspersky Lab, an online multiplayer game at Mail.ru, and a foreign exchange pricing service at Deutsche Bank.
+Andrey is interested in bulding large scale distributed databases and backend systems.

 Vladimir has been working on performance and scalability of NetCracker platform (a software used by telecom operators for automatization of network management processes and network equipment) for ten years.
 His focus is Java and Oracle Database performance optimisations.
 Vladimir is an author of more than a dozen of performance improvements in the official PostgreSQL JDBC driver.